DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

 Terminology:

 - **OpenID provider** — The authorization server that issues the ID token.
-In this case, Azure AD is the OpenID provider.
+In this case, Microsoft Entra ID is the OpenID provider.
 - **end user** — The end user whose details are contained in the ID token.
-- **relying party** — The client application that requests the ID token from Azure AD.
+- **relying party** — The client application that requests the ID token from Microsoft Entra ID.
 - **ID token** — The token that is issued by the OpenID provider and contains information about the end user in the form of claims.
 - **claim** — A piece of information about the end user.